-The corona crisis has hit the cultural industry hard and intensified the need and urgency to bring young people together to consume culture in institutions.
+The COVID-19 crisis has hit the cultural industry hard and intensified the need and urgency to bring young people together to consume culture in institutions.

-The research we conducted showed that the isolation in Covid created longing and intensified the need of young people for cultural and social activities:
+The research we conducted showed that the isolation in COVID-19 created longing and intensified the need of young people for cultural and social activities:

 What we did:

-- The move included an analysis of a survey of cultural consumption habits among young people
+- The move included an analysis of a survey of cultural consumption habits among young adults

-- Review literature and examine the coping of cities around the world with the challenge
+- Reviewing literature and examining the coping of cities around the world with the challenge

-- Expert interviews, partners from the municipality, dialogue meetings with officials in institutions
+- Interviewing experts and partners from the municipality, discussion groups with officials in cultural institutions

-- More than hundred thirty-five interviews of residents (roaming microphone) to understand how young people perceive cultural institutions?
-What are the needs, motivations, and barriers when it comes to consuming culture?
+- More than one hundred thirty-five interviews of residents to understand how young people perceive cultural institutions.
+What are the needs, motivations, and barriers to consuming culture?

-- Analysis and extraction of insights and their translation into ways of action
+- Analysis and extraction of insights and their translation into opportunity areas

-- Development of courses of action presented to the CEO and including a holistic strategic plan that addresses this complex challenge
+- Development of opportunity areas which were presented to the CEO as a holistic strategic plan that addresses this complex challenge

 - Accompanying the implementation of the program